Byron/godi/README.md

 * [atomically](http://en.wikipedia.org/wiki/Atomic_operation) duplicate data to one or more locations while protecting it against corruption, without fearing to overwrite existing files.
 * use all [available device bandwidth and CPU cores](details.md#Performance Considerations) to finish your work *much* faster
 * runs on all major and minor [platforms and architectures](http://golang.org/doc/install#requirements)
+* provides a graphical web-frontend with multi-user support

 ## Installation